Facts and Statistics to Share with Policymakers

 Your Advocacy Document Library:

 REPORT: The Alarming Rise of Pancreatic Cancer Deaths in the United States: Why We Need to Stem the Tide Today.
 The Pancreatic Cancer Action Network released this special report in September 2012, written by Vice President of Scientific and Medical Affairs for the Pancreatic Cancer Action Network, Lynn Matrisian, PhD.
-Dr. Matrisian leads the Research and Scientific Affairs team for the organization.

 REPORT: Pancreatic Cancer: A trickle of federal funding for a river of need.
 Why survival rates for pancreatic cancer have remained in the single digits for 40 years

 REPORT: National Plan to Advance Pancreatic Cancer Research (full text) – This report, developed by the Pancreatic Cancer Action Network’s Scientific Advisory Board in 2008 formed the basis for the Pancreatic Cancer Research & Education Act which became the Recalcitrant Cancer Research Act.

 TESTIMONY: Megan Gordon Don, Director of Government Affairs & Advocacy for the Pancreatic Cancer Action Network and Chair of the Deadly Cancer Coalition, a coalition founded and run by the Pancreatic Cancer Action Network, testified to the U.S. House of Representatives’ Energy & Commerce Committee’s Subcommittee on Health on Tuesday, March 23, 2010.
 Click here to read the testimony.